kermitt2/biblio-glutton/doc/Build-Databases.md

 Resource dumps will be compiled in high performance LMDB databases.
 The system can read compressed (`gzip` or `.xz`) or plain text files (`json`), so in practice you do not need to uncompress anything.

+The loading commands open the databases in a bulk-load mode: a commit does not wait for the disk.
+LMDB otherwise flushes every page a transaction touched before the commit returns, and a load whose keys arrive in no order (DOIs) touches pages all over the tree once the tree is bigger than memory, so each commit becomes a burst of random synchronous writes and the rate keeps falling as the database grows (the symptom of issue #36).
+Without the flush the operating system writes the pages back in its own time and order.
+The price is durability against a crash of the whole machine during the load, which a database rebuilt from a download does not need; a crash of the loading process alone loses nothing.
+Everything is flushed when the command exits, and the service opens the result as any other database.

 #### Reading the input from S3

 Every `-Pinput=` below takes a local file, a local directory, or an `s3://` location, so a dump can be read straight out of a bucket instead of being downloaded first: